Devacse/Pulanam/README.md

 # To Do List

-- Pull to refresh latest contents
-- Scroll to bottom to load more contents
+- Scroll to bottom to load more contents (“Infinite” Scroll to Load More Content)
 - Push Notifications
+- Load offline contents
 - Custom Tamil fonts
+- Pull to refresh latest contents

 # Version History